cwi-dis/VR2Gather/README.md

 ### CWI/Scenes/PointClouds

-Scene to test the correct Point Clouds compoments developed by CWI.
+Scene to test the Point Clouds compoments developed by CWI.

 - How to run this test:
 	```